JA Moore (politician)

 JA Moore is an American politician.
-He is a member of the South Carolina House of Representatives from the 15th District, serving since 2018.
+He is a member of the South Carolina House of Representatives from the 15th District (Berkeley & Charleston Counties), serving since 2018.
 He is a member of the Democratic Party.

 Political career

 Moore is 1st Vice Chair of the Interstate Cooperation Committee, and a member of Medical, Military, Public and Municipal Affairs Committee.
-In February 2020, he endorsed Democrat Pete Buttigieg for the Presidency of the United States.
+When Moore won his seat in 2018, he became the first Democrat to represent South Carolina's 15th District.
+He cites affordable housing, gun control, reproductive rights, veteran’s rights, and clean water as his key political goals.

-In August 2020, Moore endorsed Senator Kamala Harris for Vice President, and Jaime Harrison for the U.S. Senate.
+In February 2020, Moore endorsed Democrat Pete Buttigieg for the presidency of the United States.
+In August 2020, he endorsed Senator Kamala Harris for Vice President, and Jaime Harrison for the U.S. Senate.